 Among the main features of the Pantheon we certainly find the circular shape, connected to a portico made with Corinthian columns, which support a pediment.
-A building that is characterized by its harmonious and decidedly balanced architecture, in which the dome, one of the largest in the world, made of Roman concrete, stands out for its beauty.
+A building that is characterized by having a harmonious and decidedly balanced architecture, in which the dome, one of the largest in the world, made of Roman concrete, stands out for its beauty.

 In the seventh century, the Pantheon became a Christian basilica, called Santa Maria della Rotonda and this is precisely the reason why it was able to "survive" compared to the looting perpetrated by various popes to the various structures of classical Rome.
 It is the only basilica in Rome that can still count on a chapter, in addition of course to the patriarchal ones.

-v The Pantheon is part of the state property of the Italian State and is one of the main attractions of Rome: just think of how, in 2019 alone, it recorded a record of almost 9 million visitors.
+The Pantheon is part of the state property of the Italian State and is one of the main attractions of Rome: just think how, in 2019 alone, it recorded a record of almost 9 million visitors.
 There is no museum in Italy that can come close to such numbers.
-The Pantheon is considered one of the models of Roman monumental architecture, one of the few that has survived to this day and has inspired a large number of architects, both American and European since the Renaissance.
+The Pantheon is considered as one of the models of Roman monumental architecture, one of the few that has survived to this day and which has inspired a large number of architects, both American and European since the Renaissance.

 From the 15th century onwards, the Pantheon began to host more and more important frescoes, but also the tombs of the first two Italian monarchs, namely Vittorio Emanuele II and his son, Umberto I. Inside there is also a spectacular pipe organ, created in 1926 by Giovanni Tamburini, which is perfectly suited to the interpretation of romantic passages.
 What are you waiting for then?
-Ask our reception for easy directions to reach this enchanting monument and lose yourself in the maze of alleys that surrounds it.
+Ask our Reception for easy directions to reach this enchanting monument and lose yourself in the maze of alleys that surrounds it.

 Este es el último aviso de cookie necesario para fundar todas las utilidades y para ilustrar la política de cookies de Nella.
 Se vuoi saperne di più o negare il consenso a tutti o ad alcuni cookie .
 Al hacer clic en el botón autorizas el uso de cookies.